-Our 84-bed shelter is a safe, supportive, temporary refuge for battered women and their children who are in immediate danger or at risk of homicide.
+Our 84-bed shelter is a safe, supportive, temporary refuge for victims of intimate partner violence and their children who are in immediate danger or at risk of homicide.
 We help women living in shelter begin recovery from the trauma of their partner’s violence and to rebuild their lives.
-We understand that many battered women need additional tools, skills, and resources if they are to become self-sufficient and live free of violence.
+We understand that many victims need additional tools, skills, and resources if they are to become self-sufficient and live free of violence.
 Making good decisions about what is in their family’s best interest is a first step.
 But, developing and applying the skills and knowledge to become psychologically and financially independent is the crucial next one.

 Professionals from helping agencies and battered women alike, tell us there are many negative notions about intimate partner violence shelters – shelters are dingy and dirty; residents are made to leave during the day; the places are like prisons, they are unsafe.
 Not one word is true!
 House of Ruth Maryland’s shelter is a safe place where battered women and their children live as a community dedicated to non-violence.
 Residents work together to keep space clean and healthy; they are assisted by housekeeping staff.
 The shelter is drug and alcohol free and battered women who have had substance abuse or mental health problems must be in treatment while living in shelter.
 Residents, staff and volunteers are equally committed to keeping the shelter location confidential to protect everyone there.
 Many women in shelter work; others are in job training.
 School-age children attend school; some others are enrolled in childcare.
 Trained staff is present around the clock to ensure that residents are safe and receive the support they need.